We had the opportunity to attend the recent AA-ISP event in San Francisco on February 18, 2016.

 The day was full of cutting edge thinking in selling.
-The slides from all the speakers are available here.

 AA-ISP events are always so inspirational.
 It always strikes me that the ideas, strategies and techniques discussed by members of the AA-ISP are often 180 degrees out of phase with what I often hear customers talking about in terms of their current strategies.
 Meaning that there are trends and changes in the way customer shop and buy and the AA-ISP is always leading the charge to steer sales leaders to capitalize on these trends.
 The rest of the world often takes a while to catch up.

 The most common example of this is the importance of responding instantly to customer inquiries.
 There have been lots of studies in recent years of how important it is to respond to inquiries via your website within 5 to 15 minutes.
 Odds of even talking with the customer drop off precipitously after that.

 But, this trend is driving structural changes in how sales teams are managed that I hadn’t realized.

 Josh Evans outlined many of these changes in his talk “The Uber-ization of Sales”.
 A fundamental point he made was that customers demand instant access to exactly what they’re looking for and organizations have to be designed to deliver that speed and “performance”.
 That need is breaking traditional paradigms of sales management such as territories.

 If I need to be sure leads get instant response, then setting up a system where a given customer has to wait for a specific salesperson to respond won’t work.